-Be sure to choose a primer whose sequence is in your vector.
+Be sure to choose a primer whose sequence is in your desired template.
 Also be sure that there is only one binding site for your primer.
+You can use BLAST primer tool to check primer specificity in available genomes, or different sequence software to search as well.